Kegel Exercises For Mom

-Kegel exercise is a type of a pelvic floor workout which aims at strengthening your pelvic floor muscles.
-The pelvic floor consists of muscles that support bladder, bowel and uterus in women, which lose their elasticity and become weaker during and after pregnancy.
+Kegel exercise is a type of a pelvic floor workout that aims at strengthening your pelvic floor muscles.
+The pelvic floor consists of muscles that support the bladder, bowel, and uterus in women, which lose their elasticity and become weaker during and after pregnancy.

 How to do Kegel Exercises

 All you need to do is stand up straight and tighten your pelvic floor muscles as if trying to stop yourself from urinating.
 Tighten it as hard as you can, hold this position for 10 seconds, and release.
 Repeat the exercise a few times in a day while doing other house chores for the best results.

 Le FitMom is an online platform that takes mom fitness seriously.
 For ladies who cannot step outside the house and need support from fellow moms, this platform will get you connected with both professional and regular moms to guide you through.

 This may sound crazy, but yes, there are Kegel exercises for pregnant women as well.
 Workout plans like these help strengthen the pelvic floor, preparing you for childbirth, thus you get to experience a smoother delivery when the time arrives.
 Here are some exercises for pregnant women that are absolutely safe:

 1. Belly dancing on all four

 Place your hands and knees on the floor with your back straight and wrists under the shoulders.
 Now breathe in while bringing your navel closer to the spine and tilting the pelvis in a way that it too comes closer to the spine.
 Hold the position for a few seconds and exhale while releasing the muscles.

 Stand straight with your feet apart.
 Now go down into a squat position while holding to a sturdy chair, putting all your weight on your heels.
 Hold the position for a few seconds and stand back again slowly.
 Remember to keep your back straight while doing this workout.